/*

 <<link "C. Amend alternate to KRBG.
 En route, below but close to LOC minimums, shortest diversion."
 "Dec7C">><<set $pathArray to $pathArray.concat(["Dec7: C (KRBG alt, tight minimums)"])>><</link>>

 <<link "D. No amendment needed.
-Destination is above minimums — if you can make it in, no alternate required."
+Destination is above minimums; if you can make it in, the rule doesn't even demand an alternate."
 "Dec7D">><<set $pathArray to $pathArray.concat(["Dec7: D (no alt needed)"])>><</link>>You amend your alternate to KCIC.
-Fuel reserve check: current fuel 46 gal, KMFR to KCIC 145 NM at worst-case tailwind reversal, about 75 minutes at typical cruise — 27 gallons.
+Fuel reserve check: current fuel 46 gal, KMFR to KCIC 145 NM at worst-case tailwind reversal, about 75 minutes at typical cruise, call it 27 gallons.
 You have reserve.
 Alternate amended.

-<<link "Continue" "Dec8">><</link>><<set $alternateThin to true>>
+<<link "Turn the page to the arrival" "Dec8">><</link>><<set $alternateThin to true>>

 <<set $badchoices to $badchoices + 1>>